locvx1234/Linux-Tutorial/README.md

-## Basic Linux
+## Linux Tutorial
-This reposistory reports my hacks with basic linux stuff.
+This tutorial is for a basic Linux knowledge.
 It is intended for personal use only.

 ###Summary
 1. [Basic Commands](https://github.com/kalise/linux/blob/master/basic_commands.md)